ZHANGJialiHappy/PCPP/week01/code-exercises/answer.md

 ## Mandatory

 1. Output: range from 10000000 to 20000000.
 No, I don't get expected result 20000000.
-2. Because it doesn't iterate so many times, so the possibility in race condition is much lower.
+2. Because it doesn't iterate so many times, so the possibility of race condition is much lower.
 3. No, because they are essentially the same with the following code.

 ```
 int temp = count;
 count = temp + 1;
 ```

+4. The codes showed in the question 3 are critical section for the thread.
+Because of lock, the race conditiong caused by interleavings will not happen.
+That means the critical sections exluded mutually, and excuted sequentially by the same thread.